PhilippeMarcMeyer/LittleToaster/README.md

 v 0.15 : Multiple toasts at the same time.
 No more arguments

 v 0.16 : Call back does not fire twice (on click and timer)

+v 0.17 : Added the document scroll to the example of Toast centered on window